MosesBomera/ML_EnvCEDAT/guides/Readme.md

-How-to Guides on using the Machine Learning Environment.
+How-to Guides for using the Machine Learning Environment.